walterhiggins/WMPJS/README.md

 What if, when we call the *roll()* function, we could tell the function how many sides the dice has and the *roll()* function behaved accordingly?
 If we could say 'Hey throw a 6-sided dice' or 'Hey throw a 20-sided dice' and *roll* would do the right thing (return a random number between 0 and 5 for the first call and return a random number between 0 and 19 for the second call).
 This is where *Parameters* come in.

+### Term: Parameter
 *Parameters* provide a way to give some instructions to functions.
+We can pass values to a function and the function will treat them like variables.
+There's another word often used in programming which can mean the same thing: Arguments.
+We say that we pass arguments to functions and the function receives them as paramaters.
+The distinction isn't very important.
+You can use the words *arguments* or *parameters* when talking about passing values to functions.

 We've already been using parameters in earlier code examples.
 In an earlier recipe we used the *console.log* function and passed it a parameter.
 Try issuing the following statements at the server console window:

     js console.log('Hello world');